 In Redcliffe Quay, found in the capital of St. John's, there is a compact shopping district and plenty of bars, boutiques and cafes to enjoy.

 If you only visit one place beyond the beach, make it Nelson's Dockyard.
 It's a beautifully restored English Harbour with restaurants, cafes and shops.
-The Dockyard Museum has Nelson's telescope and tea caddy on display and it's a disconcerting combination of gloomy British history and fresh, Caribbean sun.
+The Dockyard Museum displays Nelson's telescope and tea caddy, summoning up a disconcerting combination of gloomy British history and fresh, Caribbean sun.
 Try to visit on a day when cruise ships are not docking to avoid the crowds.

 Beautiful, beautiful, complex Cuba.
 From the peeling paint in canary yellow and hope-blue in Havana to the rolled tobacco leaves in the countryside and Spanish colonial church bells in Trinidad, Cuba shows most visitors something they've never seen before.